-Asheville, NC~ Living on the Blue Ridge Mountains for two two-week modules~
+Asheville, NC~ Living on the Blue Ridge Mountains at the Prama Institute for two, two-week modules~

-I've learned from Nischala Joy Devi, Maria Kali Ma, and Dr. Marc Halpern so far!
+I've learned from Nischala Joy Devi, Dr. Marc Halpern, Maria Kali Ma, Amy Weintraub, Neil Person, Laura Kupperman, Lilliah Schwartz!

 "Live it to give it!"
 June-July 2011

 Sid McNairy and Lindsay Lusignea shared their yoga knowledge with eight teachers-in-training over the course of six weeks.
 Combined of three one-week long intensives and three one week long breaks, the teacher training covered everything from the art of assisting to the tone of voice used while teaching.
 I felt empowered learning the proper techniques for assisting, practices for alignment and the most crucial, the entrance and exit upon giving an assist to a student in a pose.
 Lindsay spent the first Saturday teaching about assisting, Sid spent the second Saturday speaking to Patanjali's Yoga Sutras and Saturday, July 16th, was spent practicing yoga, refining "voice," and practicing again during Sid's master class two hour workshop and concluded with an all vegan potluck at the studio owner's house.